Random fixed points, systemic risk and resilience of heterogeneous financial network: Introduction

 The author in \cite{Amini} proposed a cascade of default model through random graph approach.
 Under the constant recovery rate assumption, shows the analytical expression for the asymptotic fraction of defaults in terms of network parameter.}

 {\bf Organization of the paper:} The rest of the paper is organized as follows: Sections \ref{Graphicalmodel} and \ref{sec_alternate} provide random fixed point almost sure results for two different structures of the network.
+Section \ref{Section_examples} provides various other graphical models.
 Section \ref{sec_finance} describes the large financial system, while, Section \ref{sec_asymptotic} provides its asymptotic analysis.
 We have Monte-Carlo simulations in Section \ref{sec_MCsimulation} and Section \ref{sec_conclusion} concludes the paper.
 All the proofs are provided in the Appendices.